 …

 e) Set frame counter.
-The frame counter is set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is to be transmitted, as shown in Figure 4.9.2.13 Incoming frame security procedure for the Compact frames
+The frame counter is set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is to be transmitted, as shown in Figure 4.
+If the Compact frame is transmitted in the Hyper block mode, the Block Index is set as the ranging block index that is calculated as explained in xxxxx.

+9.2.13 Incoming frame security procedure for the Compact frames

 …

 e) Set frame counter.
 The frame counter is set as the indices of the ranging slot, ranging round and ranging block in which the Compact frame is received, as shown in Figure 4.
+If the Compact frame is received in the Hyper block mode, the Block Index is set as the ranging block index that is calculated as explained in xxxxx.

 10.38.10.3.18 The Round Index field (#51, #730)